colsyschem/colsyschem.github.io/research.md

     </div>

     <div class="toright">
         <p><b>Nanoparticles Synthesis.</b> The shape variety of the nanocrystal defines their optical properties over a broad spectral range.
 The symmetry breaking, the emergence of crystal defects as well as surface heterogeneity are some of the aspects that bring our attention in studying the nanocrystals growth in the liquid phase.
-We look for sustainable approaches and automatised process to control the particles shape, size with progressively improve particles quality. </p>
+We look towards sustainable approaches and automatised processes to control the particles shape, size with progressively improving nanocrystals quality. </p>
     </div>
 </div>